ngdimitrov/ansible/README.md

 -  Ansible decrypt - `ansible-vault decrypt vars/apy_key.yml`
 -  Edit encrypt file without decrypt with `ansible-vault edit vars/apy_key.yml` and add password
 -  Chanche password on the encrypt file `ansible-vault rekey vars/apy_key.yml`
+#### Ansible molecule

+    INSTALL.rst contains instructions on what additional software or setup steps you will need to take in order to allow Molecule to successfully interface with the driver. molecule.yml is the central configuration entrypoint for Molecule.
+With this file, you can configure each tool that Molecule will employ when testing your role. converge.yml is the playbook file that contains the call for your role.
+Molecule will invoke this playbook with ansible-playbook and run it against an instance created by the driver. verify.yml is the Ansible file used for testing as Ansible is the default verifier.
+This allows you to write specific tests against the state of the container after your role has finished executing.
+Other verifier tools are available Note that testinfra was the default verifier prior to molecule version 3.

 -  Add role from Ansible Galaxy `ansible-galaxy role init test-galaxy` `ansible-galaxy collection install geerlingguy.mac`
 -  Download role `ansible-galaxy install -r requirements.yml`  requirments file - ` roles:  - name: elliotweiser.osx-command-line-tools  version: 2.3.0   - name: geerlingguy.homebrew  version: 4.0.0 `
 -  Yamllint is yaml validator. command - ` yamllint .` `yamllint my-file.yml`
+-  Check sysntax and config files with ansible-lint `ansible-lint filename.yaml`

 #### apt manage module - https://docs.ansible.com/archive/ansible/2.3/apt_module.html